-The Empowered Community will advise the Board of its decision.
+- The Empowered Community will advise the Board of its decision. -

-38 The Power to Remove Individual ICANN Board Directors
+35 The Power to Remove Individual ICANN Board Directors

-- The proposed power to Remove Individual ICANN Board Directors would allow for the removal of a Director before the Director's current term comes to an end.
+- 36 The proposed power to Remove Individual ICANN Board Directors would allow for the removal of a Director before the Director's current term comes to an end.
 This was a formal requirement from the CWG-Stewardship.
-Currently, the power to remove Individual Directors is only available to the Board itself as per the existing Bylaws. - 40 Given ICANN Board Directors can be nominated in two significantly different ways, specific SO or AC nomination or Nomination Committee nomination, the processes for removing each type of Director will be different. - In cases where the nominating SO or AC perceives that there is a significant issue with its appointed Director, it can use the following escalation process to determine if removal of the Director is recommended.
-It is important to note that this process can only be used once during a Director's term if the process reaches the step of holding a community forum or above and then fails to remove the Director.

-42 Directors Nominated by the Nominating Committee
+Currently, the power to remove Individual Directors is only available to the Board itself as per the existing Bylaws. - 37 Given ICANN Board Directors can be nominated in two significantly different ways, specific SO or AC nomination or Nomination Committee nomination, the processes for removing each type of Director will be different. - In cases where the nominating SO or AC perceives that there is a significant issue with its appointed Director, it can use the following escalation process to determine if removal of the Director is recommended.
+It is important to note that this process can only be used once during a Director's term if the process reaches the step of holding a community forum or above and then fails to remove the Director. - 39 As a condition to being nominated by an AC, an SO, or the Nominating Committee and seated on the Board, each Director-nominee shall be required to sign an irrevocable letter agreement that: - Expresses a contractual commitment that: (1) Acknowledges that the nominating AC or SO, or, for directors appointed by the Nominating Committee, the Empowered Community, has the right to remove the director from service at any time and for any reason through the processes set out in the Bylaws (as described below); (2) Confirms that service as a director does not establish any employment or other relationship to ICANN, the Empowered Community, the ACs, the SOs, or the Nominating Committee, or the agents of any of them, that provides any due process rights related to termination of service as a director other than those specified in the Bylaws; and (3) Waives any and all claims against, and releases from all liability, ICANN, the Empowered Community, the ACs, the SOs, the Nominating Committee, and all of their agents, and any other individuals participating in the removal process, arising from or in connection with the removal process. - 41 Provides a conditional irrevocable resignation from the Board that is automatically effective upon a final determination of removal through the individual director removal process or the full board recall process upon communication of such decision to the Board (as set forth below). - 42 In addition, ICANN shall indemnify and advance expenses of defending against any claim against the Empowered Community, the ACs, the SOs, the Nominating Committee, or the agents of any of them for their good faith actions in seeking removal of a director or of the full Board. - 44 Directors Nominated by the Nominating Committee - 45 Step 1.

-Step 1.
 Triggering Individual ICANN Board Director Removal by Community Petition (15 Days from the Official Posting of the Original Petition)

+Deleted: <#>LIABILITY LIMITATION BY PRE SERVICE LETTERS - Lawyers to provide adequate language.

+Formatted: Font:Helvetica, Font color: Auto